wision-lab/visionsim/README.md

 ## CLI Tools - Overview

-While many tools are available, the main one is `render-views`.
+While many tools are available, the main one is `blender.render`.
 All tools used in this repository can be accessed like so:

 ```
 $ invoke --list
 Available tasks:

+  blender.render              Render views of a .blend file while moving camera along a spline or animated trajectory
-  blender-to-nerf-format   Convert transform.json from blender format to nerf-style format
+  blender.to-nerf-format      Convert transform.json from blender format to nerf-style format
+  colmap.generate-masks       Extract alpha channel from frames and create PNG masks that COLMAP understands
+  colmap.run                  Run colmap on the provided images to get a rough pose/scene estimate
-  colmap-to-nerf-format    Convert transform.json from colmap format to nerf-style format
+  colmap.to-nerf-format       Convert transform.json from colmap format to nerf-style format
-  colorize-depth           Convert .exr depth maps into color-coded images for visualization
-  count-frames             Count the number of frames a video file contains using ffprobe
+  dataset.frames-to-npy       Convert an image folder based dataset to a NPY dataset (experimental)
-  emulate-blur             Average together frames to create motion blur, similar to `emulate_rgb` but with no camera modeling
+  emulate.blur                Average together frames to create motion blur, similar to `emulate_rgb` but with no camera modeling
-  emulate-rgb              Simulate real camera, adding read/poisson noise and tonemapping.
+  emulate.rgb                 Simulate real camera, adding read/poisson noise and tonemapping.
-  emulate-spad             Perform bernoulli sampling on linearized RGB frames to yield binary frames
+  emulate.spad                Perform bernoulli sampling on linearized RGB frames to yield binary frames
-  ffmpeg-animate           Combine generated frames into an MP4 using ffmpeg wizardry
+  ffmpeg.animate              Combine generated frames into an MP4 using ffmpeg wizardry
-  frames-to-npy            Convert an image folder based dataset to a NPY dataset (experimental)
-  generate-masks           Extract alpha channel from frames and create PNG masks that COLMAP understands
+  ffmpeg.count-frames         Count the number of frames a video file contains using ffprobe
-  interpolate-ds           Interpolate between frames and poses (up to 16x) using RIFE (ECCV22)
+  interpolate.frames          Interpolate between frames and poses (up to 16x) using RIFE (ECCV22)
-  render-views             Render views of a .blend file while moving camera along a spline or animated trajectory
-  run-colmap               Run colmap on the provided images to get a rough pose/scene estimate
+  transforms.colorize-depth   Convert .exr depth maps into color-coded images for visualization
-  tonemap-exrs             Convert .exr linear intensity frames into tone-mapped sRGB images
+  transforms.tonemap-exrs     Convert .exr linear intensity frames into tone-mapped sRGB images
 ```

 To enable auto-complete functionality [see here](https://docs.pyinvoke.org/en/stable/invoke.html#shell-tab-completion).

 ## Generating the Lego10K dataset

-To create a new dataset we'll use `render-views`, followed by `emulate-spad/rgb`.
+To create a new dataset we'll use `blender.render`, followed by `emulate.spad/rgb`.
 Let's look at its options:

 ```
-$ inv --help render-views
+$ inv -h blender.render
-Usage: inv[oke] [--core-opts] render-views [--options] [other tasks here ...]
+Usage: inv[oke] [--core-opts] blender.render [--options] [other tasks here ...]

 Docstring:
   Render views of a .blend file while moving camera along a spline or animated trajectory

   Example if using invoke cli:
-          inv render-views <file.blend> <output-path> --num-frames=10000 --width=800 --height=800
+          inv blender.render <file.blend> <output-path> --num-frames=10000 --width=800 --height=800

 Options:
   --addons=STRING            list of extra addons to enable, default: None
   --[no-]allow-skips         whether or not to skip rendering a frame if it already exists, default: True
   --autoexec                 if true, enable the execution of bundled code. default: False
+  --bgcolor=STRING           background color as specified by a RGB list in [0-1] range, default: None (no override)
   --bit-depth=INT            bit depth for frames, usually 8 for pngs, default: 8
   --blend-file=STRING        path to blender file to use
   --depth                    whether or not to capture depth images, default: False